jaquilino/jaquilino.github.io/_posts/2022-12-04-human-variation.markdown

 We refer to these children as 'mixed race'.
 But this makes no more sense than classifying people by the color of their eyes.

-## A digression on male vs female
+### A digression on male vs female
 So one may ask whether this same applies to a person's sex?
-Genetically, one can clearly distinguish between a male and a female, based on whether the 23rd chromosome contains short (a Y chromosome) or a long (an X chromosome) component.
+Genetically, one can clearly distinguish between a male and a female, based on whether the 23rd chromosome contains a short (a Y chromosome) or a long (an X chromosome) component.
-A chromosome always consists of a pair, one is always an X, the difference is in the other member of the pair.
+A chromosome always consists of a pair, in the 23rd one element of the pair is always an X, the difference is in the other member.
 When a person has an X paired with a Y, they are a male. when a person has two X, they are a female.
 When they are combined biologically, (to produce a child), there is no mixing, the resulting child will have a 23rd chromosome that is either XX (a female) or XY (a male).
-These are definitions.
+These are scientific definitions.
 (OK, I realize the term _combined biologically_ is an odd way of putting it.)

 There are a small percentage of humans that have genetic abnormalites.